-If you marry or enter into a domestic partnership after you have retired, you have the option to provide a survivor benefit to that spouse or domestic partner.
-The Survivor Benefit Purchase Program provides a percentage continuation of your monthly pension benefit payable to your surviving spouse or domestic partner for the survivor's lifetime.
+If you marry or enter into a domestic partnership after you have retired, or your spouse or domestic partner does not otherwise meet the survivor qualifications listed on page 16, you have the option to provide a survivor benefit to that spouse or domestic partner.
+The Survivor Benefit Purchase Program provides a percentage continuation of your monthly pension benefit payable to your surviving spouse or domestic partner for his/her lifetime.
 The survivor must be your spouse or domestic partner at the time you elect to provide this benefit and at the time of your death.
 The following provisions apply:

-- You shall pay the full actuarial cost of the survivor benefit through a reduction in his or her monthly pension benefit. - The right to benefits under this program shall not vest until you survive at least one year from the date you made an election to provide this benefit, unless the death was determined by the Board to be accidental.
+- You must pay the full actuarial cost of the survivor benefit through a reduction in your monthly pension benefit. - The right to benefits under this program does not vest until you survive at least one year from the date you elected to provide this benefit, unless your death is determined to be accidental by the Board.
 If the right to benefits has not vested before you die, payments are refunded as a lump sum to your spouse or domestic partner.
-If your spouse or domestic partner has predeceased you, the lump sum shall be paid to your estate. - This election may only be exercised once. - Once an election is made, it is irrevocable.
-Your monthly pension benefits will be permanently reduced and will not increase if the spouse or domestic partner predeceases you or if your marriage or domestic partnership is dissolved. - Your survivor is not eligible for health subsidy benefits.
+If your spouse or domestic partner has predeceased you, the lump sum is paid to your estate. - This election may only be exercised once. - Once an election is made, it is irrevocable.
+Your monthly pension benefits will be permanently reduced and will not be restored if your spouse or domestic partner predeceases you or if your marriage or domestic partnership is dissolved. - Your survivor is not eligible for health subsidy benefits.